Disconnectivity and Relative Positions in Simultaneous Embeddings: Connected Components with Fixed Embedding

-Thus, we obtain for each relative position a set of possible faces as values and additionally several equations and inequalities, where inequalities are only between relative positions with a binary choice.
+Thus, we obtain for each relative position a set of possible faces as values and additionally several equations and inequalities, where inequalities only occur between relative positions with a binary choice.
 These conditions can be modeled as a conflict graph where each node represents a relative position with some allowed colors (faces) and edges in this conflict graph enforce both endvertices to be either colored the same or differently.
 In the case of the problem {\sc SEFE} each of the graphs yields such a conflict graph.
 These conflict graphs can be easily merged by intersecting for each relative position the sets of allowed colors (faces).
 Then a simultaneous embedding can be constructed by first iteratively contracting edges requiring equality, intersecting the possible colors of the involved nodes.
 If the resulting graph contains a node with the empty set as choice for the color, then no simultaneous embedding exists.
 Otherwise, we have to test whether each connected component in the remaining graph can be colored such that adjacent nodes have different colors, which can be done efficiently since such a component either consists of a single node or there are only up to two possible colors for each connected component left due to the considerations above.

-Moreover, the CC-tree can be adapted to work for the case of connected components with fixed embeddings instead of disjoint cycles, as the extended PR-node and cutvertex constraints on the crucial relative positions are still sufficient to imply them on all relative positions (we can even reuse the name CC-tree, standing for \emph{constrained component-tree} instead of constrained cycle tree as before).
+Moreover, the CC-tree can be adapted to work for the case of connected components with fixed embeddings instead of disjoint cycles, as the extended PR-node and cutvertex constraints on the crucial relative positions are still sufficient to imply them on all relative positions.
+We call this tree on connected components the CC$^\oplus$-tree, standing for \emph{constrained component-tree}.
 In the following we quickly go through the steps we did before in the case of disjoint cycles and describe the changes when considering connected components instead.